cadenhewlett/STAT447/README.md

 ```
 ## Project Description

+This is an overview of the project.
+Full details are in `main.pdf`.
 ### Introduction

 This project presents a non-parametric approach to the Gamma-Poisson (GP) model framework using weekly aggregation of daily crash count data from the Chicago Police Department.
 The main goal is to integrate the GP Bayesian Model with the `dirichletprocess` R package, which does not have an out-of-the-box solution for this setup.